Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Introduction

 \section{Introduction}

 Algorithms for computing minimum-cost spanning trees of graphs are, in many ways, cornerstones of computer science: classical results such as the algorithms of Prim or Kruskal are often among the first graph algorithms presented to undergraduate students.
 And yet, in many situations it is necessary to compute not only a spanning tree, but one that satisfies additional constraints.
-In this article, we investigate the computation of (minimum-cost) spanning trees which satisfy prescribed constraints on the degrees of the graph's vertices.
+In this article, we investigate the computation of (minimum-cost) spanning trees that satisfy prescribed constraints on the degrees of the tree's vertices.

-More precisely, given an edge-weighted graph $G$ and a constraint function $D \colon V(G)\rightarrow \circ$, our aim is to determine whether there is a spanning tree $T$ of $G$ such that for each $v\in V(G)$, $\deg_T(v)\in D(v)$---and if the answer is positive, output one of minimum cost.
+More precisely, given a graph $G$ with polynomially-bounded edge weights and a constraint function $D \colon V(G)\rightarrow 2^{\mathbb{N}}$, our aim is to determine whether there is a spanning tree $T$ of $G$ such that for each $v\in V(G)$, $\deg_T(v)\in D(v)$---and if the answer is positive, output one of minimum cost.
 Depending on the form of the constraint function, we distinguish between the following three computational problems: